vergi40/ChessArena/Readme.md

 ### [vergiBlue C#](Clients/vergiBlue)
 * Basic minimax-algorithm as base logic
+* Includes [test server](Clients/vergiBlue/TestServer/) and console app where AI can play against itself
+	* Full demo with two independent AI's hosted on TestServer over gRPC connection: [startlocalservergame.bat](Clients/vergiBlue/startlocalservergame.bat).
+Script builds all projects and starts new console for each app.
+	* Graphical chess demo: Open solution and run "vergiBlueDesktop" project.
+Desktop chess has some settings, normal black or white start and some test game situations.
 * Iterating more intelligence by teaching how to handle [various game situations through tests](Clients/vergiBlue/vergiBlueTests/)
-* Includes [test server](Clients/vergiBlue/TestServer/) and console app where AI can play against itself
 * Minor goal is to include all connection-specific implementation in [Common-project](Clients/vergiBlue/CommonNetStandard/).
 	* C# clients should only need to implement shared abstract [LogicBase](Clients/vergiBlue/CommonNetStandard/Client/LogicBase.cs).
 	* Example code how to implement your own ai in C# can be found in [Example.cs](Clients/vergiBlue/CommonNetStandard/Example.cs).